Fabinho (footballer, born 1993)

-After starting off at Fluminense, he transferred to Rio Ave in 2012.
-He spent his entire time there out on loan, first at Real Madrid Castilla, and made one substitute appearance for the first team.
-He spent five years at Monaco, playing 233 total games and scoring 31 goals, and they won Ligue 1 in 2016–17.
-In his debut season at Liverpool they won the 2018–19 UEFA Champions League.
-A victory in the 2019 UEFA Super Cup preceded Fabinho playing a significant role in Liverpool winning the 2019–20 Premier League.
+Fabinho began his career at Fluminense and subsequently transferred to Rio Ave in 2012.
+He spent his entire time in Portugal out on loan, first at Real Madrid Castilla, and made one substitute appearance for the first team.
+He spent five years at Monaco, playing 233 total games and scoring 31 goals, and he won Ligue 1 in the 2016–17 season.
+He was recognised a major player at the Monegasque club.
+Fabinho then transferred to Liverpool for a reported transfer fee of £39 million.
+In his debut season at Liverpool he won the UEFA Champions League.
+Victories in the UEFA Super Cup and in the FIFA Club World Cup preceded Fabinho playing a significant role in Liverpool winning the 2019–20 Premier League.
+He also won the FA Cup and EFL Cup with Liverpool in the 2021–22 season and won the FA Community Shield the following season.
+Fabinho has received much credit for his role in Liverpool's resurgence over the years.
+In 2023, Fabinho officially joined Saudi Pro League club Al-Ittihad.

-Fabinho made his international debut for Brazil in 2015, and was part of their squads at the Copa América in 2015, 2016 and 2021, as well as the 2022 FIFA World Cup.
+Fabinho made his international debut for Brazil in 2015, and was part of their squads at the Copa América in 2015, 2016 and 2021, finishing in second place in the latter competition.
+Fabinho was also selected as part of Brazil's squad for the 2022 FIFA World Cup, a tournament in which they were knocked out in the quarter-finals.

+Early life

+Fabinho was born in Campinas, São Paulo, to Rosangela and João Roberto Tavares.

 Club career

-Fluminense and Rio Ave
+Early career

-Born in Campinas, São Paulo, Fabinho began his career at Fluminense.
-He was called into a first team matchday squad for the only time on 20 May 2012, as he was an unused substitute in a 1–0 win over Corinthians for the season's Série A.

-On 8 June 2012, Fabinho joined Portuguese Primeira Liga club Rio Ave on a six-year contract.
+Fabinho began his career at Fluminense.
+He was called into a first team matchday squad for the only time on 20 May 2012, as he was an unused substitute in a 1–0 win over Corinthians in that season's Série A. On 8 June 2012, Fabinho joined Portuguese Primeira Liga club Rio Ave on a six-year contract.
+Upon arriving in Vila do Conde, Fabinho was greeted by his new manager, Nuno Espírito Santo.
+Fabinho later stated that he had been informed of what to expect in Portugal by fellow footballer Deco, who had been with him at Fluminense.

-2012–2013: Loan to Real Madrid

-After one month at Rio Ave, Fabinho joined Real Madrid Castilla on a season-long loan on 19 July 2013.
+After one month at Rio Ave, Fabinho joined Real Madrid Castilla on a season-long loan on 19 July 2012 and was welcomed in his hotel room in Madrid by José Mourinho.
 He made his professional debut on 17 August, as the Spanish Segunda División season began, playing 90 minutes in the 2–1 defeat at Villarreal.
 On 28 April 2013, he scored his first goal, heading an added-time equaliser for a 3–3 draw at CD Numancia.
 He made his debut for Real Madrid on 8 May 2013, playing 14 minutes in place of Fábio Coentrão and assisting the sixth goal by Ángel Di María in the 6–2 La Liga victory over Málaga at the Santiago Bernabéu Stadium.
+Fabinho was later praised by Jason Pettigrove of Bleacher Report as "assured and polished when called upon".